amb23/amb23.github.io/docs/_posts/2023-05-16-hom-spaces.markdown

 id="rfootnote-1" href="#footnote-1">[1]</a>.
 <br/><br/>
-Let us take a step back and think about what relationship this has to the functor of points as described above which is a ind-representable forgetful functor.
+Let us take a step back and think about what relationship this has to the functor of points as described above which is a proj-representable forgetful functor.
 We start by looking at some examples: For topological spaces we have a terminal object, the singleton \( * \), and we can describe the forgetful functor as the \( * \)-points of a space.
 For groups we do have a terminal